 - your business or organisation details (if applicable)

 - proof of your registration entitlement

 - evidence of pensioner or concession entitlement (if applicable)

 - the original number plates

-- original CTP Green Slip Insurance policy receipt (insurance must be issued for 12 months, be without number plates details and must be issued by a NSW insurance provider)
+- original compulsory third party insurance policy receipt (CTP green slip) – insurance must be issued for 12 months, be without number plates details and must be issued by a NSW insurance provider

 - report from an Authorised Unregistered Vehicle Inspection Station (blue slip), issued no more than 42 days prior

 - compliance certificate from the Vehicle Safety Compliance Certification Scheme (if the vehicle has been modified)